CodingGagan/markdown_test/install-and-configure/advanced-configuration/csv-pricing.md

 # CSV Pricing

 {% hint style="info" %}
-This feature is only officially supported on Kubecost Enterprise plans.
+This feature is only officially supported on nOps Enterprise plans.
 {% endhint %}

-Kubecost allows users to apply custom prices to individual assets (e.g. nodes) via a CSV pipeline.
+nOps allows users to apply custom prices to individual assets (e.g. nodes) via a CSV pipeline.
 Common uses are for on-premise clusters, service-providers, or for external enterprise discounts.
 This feature allows for greater resource specification than is provided by [Custom Pricing](/architecture/pricing-sources-matrix.md#custom-pricing).
 This doc shows how to create and configure a CSV pricing file.

 ## Creating a pricing file

-1. Create a CSV file in this [format](https://github.com/kubecost/cost-analyzer-helm-chart/blob/develop/cost-analyzer/custom-pricing.csv) (also in the below table).
+1. Create a CSV file in this [format](https://github.com/nOps/cost-analyzer-helm-chart/blob/develop/cost-analyzer/custom-pricing.csv) (also in the below table).
 CSV changes are picked up hourly by default.

     1. `EndTimeStamp`: currently unused
     2. `InstanceID`: identifier used to match asset